Program costs are estimates and may not reflect actual costs. (Prices based on Summer 2017 pricing)

-Once admitted, students pay a $100 registration fee to reserve their spot in the program.
-The remaining costs, including tuition, housing, and the required meal plan, are not due until after the student arrives on campus.
+Once admitted, students pay a $100 US registration fee to reserve their spot in the program.
+The remaining costs, including the program fee, housing, and the required meal plan, are not due until after the student arrives on campus.
 Secondary costs include books, supplies, course fees (if applicable), and any charges incurred at the Student Health Center while in the program.
 Students will need money for weekend meals and miscellaneous costs while living on campus (laundry, snacks, etc.).
 Admitted students will be sent a cost estimate sheet with their acceptance package.

 Accepted Payment Methods

 - Check or Money Order made payable to The University of Mississippi and mailed to:

 Most courses require additional course fees, such as classes with a laboratory or an online component (e.g. Health Professions, Engineering classes, etc.).
 These fees are not covered by financial aid or any scholarship provided.
 Fees range from $50 to $200 US per course and it is the student's responsibility to cover these fees.

 Family finances should not prevent a qualified student from applying to Summer College.
 Financial aid may be available for the primary costs listed above.
 No financial aid will be available for the secondary costs.
 Every student must pay the Summer College registration fee after acceptance.
 Financial aid or scholarships are not stackable, if multiple awards are available, the larger award will be applied toward the program costs.